 URise Indigenous

-URise Indigenous is intended to enrich and enhance your engagement and understanding of First Nations, Inuit, and Metis peoples, including their identities, worldviews, and cultures.
-By participating, staff and faculty are invited to learn, reflect, and enhance their understanding of Indigenous ways of connecting, knowing, being, doing, and furthering their understanding of truth and reconciliation, Indigenous-Settler relations, history, Indian Act policy, anti-Indigenous racism, connection to the land, and the interwoven relationships among place and people.
+URise Indigenous is intended to enrich and support engagement with First Nations, Inuit, and Métis peoples, including their identities, worldviews, and cultures.
+Through participation, staff and faculty are invited to learn and reflect on Indigenous ways of connecting, knowing, being, and doing, while deepening their understanding of truth and reconciliation, Indigenous‑Settler relations, history, the Indian Act, anti‑Indigenous racism, connections to the land, and relationships among place and people.

 Core Courses